0xMillz/cryptomarketcap/README.md

 ## Database Migrations

-1. Make sure your new/updated Entity is imported into the entities array in `typeOrm.config.ts`
+1. Make sure your new/updated Entity is imported into the entities array in `./src/database/entities/index.ts`
 2. Generate the migration file:

 ```bash